OCHA-DAP/pa-anticipatory-action/analyses/bfa/notebooks/bfa_seas_bavg_precip_corr_obsfor.md

 fig.tight_layout(rect=(0,0,1,0.9))
 ```

 We can see that the forecasts never correspond with an occurrence of observed below average precipitation, regardless of the threshold that is set.
+However, since we only have 4 years of data, these patterns are not at all statistically significant.

-To understand a bit better when extreme events of below average precipitation occur, we compute the confusion matrix per month as well as across all months.
+However, to understand a bit better when extreme events of below average precipitation occur, we compute the confusion matrix per month as well as across all months.
 For this we set the threshold to 40% of the area having observed below average precipitaiton, since this is the 1 in 3 year return value.

-We can see that this event occurred 9 times and was never forecasted.
-Depending on the leadtime, there were 5 false alarms with 3 months leadtime, and 2 false alarms with 1 month leadtime.
-Due to the limited data we can however not conclude if the forecast is better during certain seasons.

 +++